-In the baseline scenario (Table 4), the average GDP growth is expected to be 7 per cent, with inflation moderating to about 6 per cent on an average.
+In the baseline scenario (Table A1), the average GDP growth is expected to be 7 per cent, with inflation moderating to about 6 per cent on an average.
 Revival in growth with inflation moderating, translates to an average growth of nominal output at 13.5 per cent.
 The investment rate in the economy rises to 34 per cent by the terminal year.
 Besides the recovery in domestic investment, the overall recovery in growth in the 14th Finance Commission period is driven by the assumption in external sector growth (US growth, other advanced country growth and world GDP growth), which is expected to revive as per the IMF projections.

 The external balance deteriorates marginally owing to the higher domestic growth.
 Current account deficit to GDP (in percentage) is, however, contained at less than 2.5 per cent of GDP, on an average.
 This could be largely due to assumption of lower world oil prices.
 There is an improvement in the fiscal indicators as well.
 Revenue balance improves as a percentage of GDP which reduces the fiscal deficit to GDP ratio.
 Improvement in fiscal deficit along with higher growth is responsible for lower liability-GDP ratios by the end of the period.
+The assumptions of lower world oil prices as well as slightly higher revenue buoyancy assumption appear to improve the fiscal indicators.
+However, the major assumption of lower Other Revenue expenditure (lower by 50 basis points) has led to sharp decline in the fiscal indicators.